 The term “Marijuana” describes Cannabis plants that contain more than 0.3% THC.
 Thus, it’s easy to confuse hemp for marijuana, as it’s the same plant.
 And since naturally occurring THC limits are around 30% in Cannabis plants, there’s a lot of difference between the strength of different strains of marijuana, even when the appearance is similar.

-While tetrahydrocannabinol (or THC for short) is the psychoactive compound in Cannabis that causes pain relief and stimulates appetite, not all Cannabis compounds cause psychoactive changes, in addition to CBD, hemp strains that are also high in non-psychoactive cannabinoid compounds such as CBG and CBC also provide several health benefits.
+While tetrahydrocannabinol (or THC for short) is the psychoactive compound in Cannabis, not all Cannabis compounds cause psychoactive changes, in addition to CBD, hemp strains that are also high in non-psychoactive cannabinoid compounds such as CBG and CBC also provide several benefits.

 What are the benefits of Cannabinoids?